ivoire/Artifactorial/README.md

     python manage.py clean

-Once in a while it can be interesting to purge old artifacts (including permanent ones): use the *purge* command:
+Once in a while it can be interesting to purge old permanent artifacts:

+    python manage.py clean --purge

+It's also possible to override the TTL when cleaning:

-    python manage.py purge --ttl time_to_live_in_days --all
+    python manage.py clean --ttl time_to_live_in_days

-Without the *--all* parameter, the *purge* command will only remove temporary artifacts.

 Every user can create a link that point to an artifacts that it can read.
 Making a PUT request will return the new hash: